Data Source Management CLI

 # Import discovered cameras to cloud

-hl datasource import --file cameras.json --create-missing
+hl datasource import -i cameras.json

 # Verify